Alabama’s IVF ruling is having ripple effects. What it does – and doesn’t – do.

 Why We Wrote This

-Alabama is the latest state to throw reproductive rights, including the practice of in vitro fertilization, into a vortex of legislative whiplash and partisan drumbeating.
+An Alabama court ruling on in vitro fertilization has added to nationwide upheaval over questions of reproductive rights and when life begins.
 We look at three questions about the aftermath of the Alabama decision.

 The drumbeat has continued: Kamala Harris visited an abortion clinic last week – the first vice president to do so; religious conservatives are asking House Republicans to clarify their views on when life begins; and Democrats in Alabama are pushing state legislation to protect contraception.